dglai/tabular-chat-predictor/refactor_plan/stage1-materialize_task_tables.md

 ### 4. Materialize the Training Table (`train_table`)

-This is the core step where the training data is constructed.
+This is the core step where the training data is constructed in a single, unified process that mirrors the `convert_dataset.py` script.
-1.  **Select & Sample Entities**: Based on the determined strategy, the function selects a pool of candidate entities at each historical timestamp.
-It then samples from this pool using the `sampling_rate` from the `QuerySpec`.
-For the `activity_based` strategy, a bias is applied to favor more active entities.
-2.  **Generate Labels via `label_spec`**: The `query_spec.label_spec` contains Python code that defines the prediction target.
-This code is executed, passing in the server's RDB tables and the generated timestamps.
-It returns a DataFrame containing the `__id`, `__timestamp`, and the ground-truth `__label` for each training instance.
+1.  **Generate Labeled Training Candidates**: The `query_spec.label_spec` is executed first.
+This Python code defines the prediction target and returns a DataFrame containing `__id`, `__timestamp`, and the ground-truth `__label` for every potential training instance.
+This may be a very large set.
-3.  **Join Entity Features**: The columns from the `target_table` (excluding keys and time columns) are considered static entity features.
-These features are joined onto the labeled data, creating the complete training table.
+2.  **Sample, Select Features, and Materialize**: Based on the determined sampling strategy (`creation_based`, `activity_based`, or `static`), the system processes the labeled candidates.
+In a single logical step (likely a unified SQL query), it performs two actions:
+    *   It samples the candidates according to the `sampling_rate`.
+    *   For the sampled entities, it selects and joins the required entity feature columns from the `target_table` (excluding keys and time columns).
+This one-step process directly produces the final `train_table`.

 The final `train_table` contains the columns `[__id, __timestamp, __label, ...entity_features]`.